rohillasandeep/Prompt-Engineering-Bedrock-Converse-API/README.md

 - base.py: A basic conversation example.
 - base_with_image.py: Incorporates image prompts into conversations.
 - base_with_system.py: Demonstrates the use of system prompts to direct the conversation's flow.
-- prompts/: Different examples of conversation prompts to test and fine-tune responses based on system prompts and other variables.
+- prompt*/: Different examples of conversation prompts to test and fine-tune responses based on system prompts and other variables.
-- prompt-decomposition/: Notebook showcasing example of increased performance / reduced latency when working with very large context windows
+- prompt-decomposition/: A notebook that demonstrates increased performance and reduced latency when working with large context windows.
-- prompt-evaluation/: showcases example of evaluating prompts by ranking them through consin using [skitlearn](https://scikit-learn.org/). use-case discussed evaluates results of completions of various teams participating in a hackathon against golden dataset.
+- prompt-evaluation/:A prompt evaluation example that uses cosine similarity, powered by [skitlearn](https://scikit-learn.org/). to rank and compare different team submissions from a hackathon against a golden dataset.